top of page

 Proposed solutions:

-Creation of a series of berms, flow deflectors and hinged trees to improve habitat diversity and species which can thrive in the river.
-In addition, small tree works will occur to ensure there is a 60:40 ratio of sunshine and shade, maximising blue and green habitat quality.
+• A small amount of trees will be removed to ensure there is 60:40 ratio of sunshine and shade, maximising blue and green habitat quality.

 To see the Timberlake Allotments Improvement design drawings, click here.
 To learn more about our Northern Site plans, return to the main page